gnosischain/documentation/docs/bridges/Build with Bridges/using-omnibridge/README.md

 ## Transfer Tokens without the UI

 The instructions below use the Etherscan UI and the Blockscout UI to demonstrate the token transfer process.
-There is an [OMNIBRIDGE UI](https://omni.gnosischain.com/bridge) also available which calls the methods of the multi-token mediators contracts described below.
+There is [Legacy OMNIBRIDGE UI](https://omni.legacy.gnosischain.com/bridge) also available which calls the methods of the multi-token mediators contracts described below.

 ### General Case: ERC-20 Token Transfer